Lifestyle

 Does CCD affect all dog breeds?

 Yes, cognitive dysfunction can affect any breed.
-However, because smaller dogs tend to live longer, we may see it more frequently in breeds like Terriers or Poodles compared to giant breeds that have shorter lifespans.
+Because smaller dogs often live longer, we may simply notice it more often in some smaller breeds.

 Can I prevent dog dementia?

-While you cannot strictly prevent it, lifelong mental stimulation, regular exercise, and a high-quality diet rich in antioxidants and Omega-3s may help delay the onset of symptoms and support brain resilience.
+We cannot reliably prevent it, but lifelong mental stimulation, regular exercise, and a good-quality diet may help support brain resilience as dogs age.

 Is staring at the wall a sign of a stroke?

-Staring at walls is a classic sign of cognitive dysfunction, but it can also indicate neurological issues like a brain tumour or a vascular event (stroke).
-Immediate veterinary assessment is needed to distinguish between them.
+Staring at walls can be a sign of cognitive dysfunction, but it can also occur with other neurological problems.
+Prompt veterinary assessment is important to help distinguish between possibilities.

 How do I know if it is time to say goodbye?